-The Eco network is for members interested in generating union activity around environmental issues in their workplaces and beyond.
+The Eco Network is for members interested in building union activity around climate change and other environmental issues in their workplaces and beyond.

-Purposes of the Eco network include building union organisation to improve workplace sustainability, and contributing to global campaigning for environmental justice and action on climate change.
+The purpose of the PSA Eco Network is to build union organisation to improve workplace sustainability, and contribute to global campaigning for environmental justice and action on climate change.

-1. Promoting the shift to more environmentally sustainable workplaces
+1. Promote the shift to more environmentally sustainable workplaces

-2. Educating members and the public about the connections between environmental quality, economic health and social justice
+2. Educate members and the public about the connections between environmental quality, economic health and social justice

 Your Eco network organiser